Flexible Imputation of Incomplete Network Data: Theory for Imputation

 Following the classical nonparametric regression literature, we decompose the estimation error into bias and variance.
 The bias term is of order $\left(h^2 + 1/(n h^{d_{\zeta}})\right)$, where (i) $h^2$ arises because our local two-way fixed-effects regression removes the first-order bias, leaving only the second-order approximation error, and (ii) $1/(n h^{d_{\zeta}})$ reflects the contamination from diagonal entries of the matrix $A$ (which are $0$ instead of $f_{ii} + \epsilon_{ii}$ because we rule out self-loops).
 In most empirically relevant cases, the first term, $h^2$, is dominant.
 In particular, under the MSE-optimal bandwidth choice, it can be directly verified that $1/(n h^{d_{\zeta}}) = o(h^2) $.

 The variance consists of two terms.
 The first term, $\log N /(n h^{d_{\zeta}})$, matches the rate in the standard nonparametric literature.
-The second term, $\delta_{N,n} h$, is special to our estimator and arises from the use of the pseudo-distance as a substitute for the unobserved latent factors $\zeta_i$ and $\zeta_j$.
-When the latent factors are observable, we have $\delta_{N,n}=0$, and the second term disappears, reducing our result to cases \cite{Tsybakov2008introduction} and \cite{graham2021minimax}.
+The second term, $\delta^2_{N,n} h^2$, is specific to our estimator and arises from the use of the pseudo-distance as a substitute for the unobserved latent factors $\zeta_i$ and $\zeta_j$.
+When the latent factors are observable, we have $\delta_{N,n}=0$, and the second term disappears, reducing our result to classic conclusions in the nonparametric regression literature (see \citet{Tsybakov2008introduction} and, for dyadic regression, \citet{graham2021minimax}).

-The bandwidth $h$ governs the bias--variance trade-off.
+The bandwidth $h$ governs the bias-variance trade-off.
 However, because the bias and variance each consist of two components, the trade-off deviates from the classical setting.
 As $h$ decreases, $h^2$ and $h^2 \delta_{N, n}^2$ diminish, while $1/(n h^{d_{\zeta}})$ increases.
 Therefore, the optimal choice of $h$ depends jointly on the relative magnitudes of $n$ and $N$ and on $d_{\zeta}$.
-Nevertheless, it is straightforward to verify that, when $n$ and $N$ are of the same order, setting $h \asymp n^{-1/(4 + d_{\zeta})}$ attains the minimum MSE.
+Nevertheless, it is straightforward to verify that, when $n$ and $N$ are of the same order, setting $h \asymp n^{-1/(4 + d_{\zeta})}$ attains the optimal MSE rate (up to logarithmic factors).

 \paragraph{Remark} Our method employs two-way fixed-effects regression for imputation, which effectively removes the first-order approximation error.
 The intuition behind this approximation can be illustrated by a Taylor expansion.
 Heuristically, to impute $A_{ij}$, if we ignore the first-step nonparametric dyadic regression and consider the Taylor expansion of $f(\zeta_{i'}, \zeta_{j'})$ around the fixed point $(\zeta_i, \zeta_j)$: